 recommendarr

-An AI driven recommendation system based on Radarr and Sonarr library information
+An LLM driven recommendation system based on Radarr and Sonarr library or watch history information

 Recommendarr is a tool that generates personalized TV show and movie recommendations based on your Sonarr, Radarr, Plex, and Jellyfin libraries using AI.
 It offers AI-powered recommendations, media server integration, flexible AI support, watch history analysis, customization options, and dark/light mode toggle.
 Users can connect their media libraries and watch history services, configure AI service settings, and get personalized recommendations based on genre, language, and mood/vibe preferences.
 The tool works with any OpenAI-compatible API and offers various recommended models for different cost options and performance levels.
 It provides personalized suggestions, detailed information, filter options, watch history analysis, and one-click adding of recommended content to Sonarr/Radarr.